sourcebox/rtt-log-rs/README.md

 # rtt-log

-This Rust crate provides a log facade implementation for the Segger RTT protocol supported by the J-Link, ST-Link and other debug probes.
-It currently supports ARM Cortex-M and RISC-V targets via the [rtt-target](https://crates.io/crates/rtt-target) crate.
+Log facade implementation for the Segger RTT protocol supported by the J-Link, ST-Link and other debug probes.
+It is based on [rtt-target](https://crates.io/crates/rtt-target).

+> [!NOTE]
+>
+> `rtt-target` introduced log integration with version `0.6.1`, making this crate obsolete.
+>
+> Please refer to the [rtt-target docs](https://docs.rs/rtt-target/latest/rtt_target/#log-integration) for further details.

 ## Usage